 What are Bespoke Kitchens?

-The nature of a bespoke kitchen will differ depending on who you’re talking to — there’s no official criteria required to call a kitchen bespoke, so be sure to investigate to find out more about the maker before committing.
-To some, a bespoke kitchen means a kitchen that is made specifically for you, in comparison to a kitchen that’s picked off the shelf as is more common with high street retailers.
+Some people may consider a bespoke kitchen as a kitchen that is made to order specifically for you, in comparison to a kitchen that’s picked off the shelf as is more common with high street retailers.
 Regardless, you’re likely to work with a kitchen designer to create a design that fits your space.

 However, for the bespoke purist, a bespoke kitchen means that the kitchen is designed and made specifically for your space, without the limits of standard cabinet sizes.
 While this means individual elements can be customised, bespoke kitchen makers still tend to work within their own range of furniture styles.